Helgayork/serial-port-tools/create-virtual-serial-ports.md

 5. Rehash the above strides the same number of times as expected to make required number of ports.

-**[How to craete virtual COM port](https://www.eltima.com/create-virtual-serial-port.html)** guide will help you to manage virtual serial port pairs in your system.
+**[How to create virtual COM port](https://www.eltima.com/create-virtual-serial-port.html)** guide will help you to manage virtual serial port pairs in your system.